RifqiArdian/Laravel-FCM/README.md

 ## Introduction

+**FORK FROM apility/Laravel-FCM.
+Fixing compatibility issue with laravel/lumen 8**

 Laravel-FCM is an easy to use package working with both Laravel and Lumen for sending push notification with [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM).

 It currently **only supports HTTP protocol** for :